 Take advantage of the natural formation of your land.
 You likely have areas where water naturally flows, and areas that don’t dry out as quickly after rain.
 You may also have spots that don’t see much rain unless it’s a strong and heavy downpour.
 Place plants that need more water in the areas of your lawn where water naturally flows, and the plants that need dry land in drier zones.
 Consider directing the rain flow from your gutters toward your plants.

-Different plants have different needs - some require full sun, and some require part shade.
+Different plants have different needs - some require full sun, and some require partial shade.
 You’ll ensure better success by choosing native plants that are already acclimated to the Napa Valley climate.
 Just plant the right plant in the right place, and they’ll thrive naturally.
 Using plants that are native to the area will help ensure sustainability and adaptability on your wine country property.

 Sustainable landscaping is only as good as the materials you use.
 Consider prioritizing sustainable materials, which are produced in a way that is least damaging to the environment.
 For hardscape materials, look for permeable asphalt, permeable concrete, or recycled concrete.
 Avoid recycled rubber mulches.
 Instead, use bark mulch materials.
 They’re widely available and are completely organic.

-Sustainable wood for fences, decks and raised beds is a good pick over other materials and can be painted to provide color.
+Sustainable wood for fences, decks, and raised beds is a good pick over other materials and can be painted to provide color.
 Sustainable lighting options are available and are becoming cheaper every year.
 Solar lights are best, so use those when possible.
 LED lights are a good second choice - they use less energy, last longer, and don’t have toxins like mercury in the bulb.
 Environmentally conscientious amenities are increasingly popular in Sonoma homes for sale.

 Composting offers a natural alternative to using chemical fertilizers on your lawn and garden.
 It reduces landfill waste by turning compostable materials into nutrients for your plants.
 According to CalRecycle, over one-third of landfill waste is compostable material that could otherwise be composted.